Transition from no-ELM response to pellet ELM triggering during pedestal build-up -- insights from extended MHD simulations: Pellet injections at different times during pedestal build-up

-Figure~\ref{fig:powers_08D} shows the power load onto the inner and the outer divertor targets which is caused by $0.8 \times 10^{20}$D pellet injections.
+Figure~\ref{fig:powers_08D} shows the power load onto the inner and the outer divertor targets which is caused by the pellet injections.
 Most of the power goes to the divertor targets.
 There is a sharp transition in the peak of the integrated power load onto the divertor targets between cases where no ELM is triggered ($\leq$ 10 ms) and cases where ELMs are triggered ($\geq$ 12 ms).
-The peak of the power load onto the outer divertor target in no ELM triggered cases ($\leq$ 10 ms) is $\leq$ $5~\mathrm{MW}$.
+The peak of the power load onto the outer divertor target in no-ELM triggered cases ($\leq$ 10 ms) is $\leq$ $5~\mathrm{MW}$.
 The peak of the power load onto the outer divertor target where ELMs are triggered ($\geq$ 12 ms) reaches $\geq$ 10 MW, especially late injection cases ($\geq$ 14 ms) shows $\geq$ 20 MW power load onto the outer divertor target.
 A strong increase of the power load is observed to last roughly 0.4 ms due to the pellet-triggered ELM.
-The outer divertor target receives about twice as much power as the inner target like pretty universal for the simulations performed in this study.
-The distribution of the heat between the targets should not be compared directly to the experiment, since the SOL model used in the simu,lations is very simplified and remains to be enhanced in future studies.
+The power load onto the outer divertor target is twice larger than the one onto the inner target.
+The observation is universal for the simulations performed in this study.
+The distribution of the heat between the targets should not be compared directly to the experiment, since the SOL model used in the simulations is very simplified and remains to be enhanced in future studies.

-The pellet is injected at the toroidal angle of 0 degree ($\varphi = 0$ ).
-The heat flux profile onto the outer divertor target at $\varphi = 0$ versus time is shown in Fig.~\ref{fig:heatflux_lagtime_08D} for the pellet injection times of 8 ms, 10 ms and 12 ms. It is clearly visible that the cases without ELM triggering do not show prominent increases of heat flux onto the divertor.
-On the other hand, the case of pellet injection at 12 ms shows a strong increase of the heat flux $\sim 20~\mathrm{MW/m^{2}}$ at the strike point for 12.1~ms - 12.5~ms.
+The pellet is injected at the toroidal angle $\varphi = 0$.
+The heat flux profile onto the outer divertor target at $\varphi = 0$ versus time is shown in Fig.~\ref{fig:heatflux_lagtime_08D} for the pellet injection times of 10 ms and 12 ms. It is clearly visible that the case without ELM triggering does not show a prominent increase of heat flux onto the divertor.
+On the other hand, the case of pellet injection at 12~ms shows a strong increase of the heat flux $\sim 20~\mathrm{MW/m^{2}}$ at the strike point for 12.1~ms - 12.5~ms. There is some correlation with the ablation rate since the ablation rate directly determines the pressure perturbation and mode excitation even in the no-triggering cases.
+These modes lead to some edge stochastization close to the separatrix and immediately cause losses.
+There are three different deposition locations which might be related to magnetic tangles forming in the stochastic field.